Internal ICE memo outlines expanded authority to terminate F-1 student status

 As widely reported in the media, Santa Monica College was among 60 institutions that received a letter from the U.S. Department of Education’s Office for Civil Rights reminding it of obligations under Title VI of the Civil Rights Act.
 In response to three investigations launched by the Office for Civil Rights, the College has demonstrated its full compliance with the law.
 The letter received by the College contains no specific concerns about any action by the College or new information on the three ongoing investigations.
 The letter is being shared with the College community since it is a matter of public record.

-California Attorney General Issues Guidance to Educational Institutions in response to "Dear Colleague" Letter
+California Attorney General issues guidance to educational institutions in response to "Dear Colleague" letter

 3:30 p.m., March 5, 2025